 If you can give me as much information as possible that would be great however here’s a quick reference list of what I like:

 - A short synopsis/blurb of your story.
-Please do not send me the whole story, I don’t have time to read all your wonderful tales and keep my cat in the matter to which she has become accustomed.
+Please do not send me the whole story, I don’t have time to read all your wonderful tales and keep my cat in the manner to which she has become accustomed.